-There are four main types of concessions, classified as major, minor, temporary and trial.
+There are three main types of concessions, classified as major, minor and temporary.
 An outline of each concession and the requirements for approval follows.
-Detailed procedures for processing each type of concession are provided in Part 2 of this policy (Guidelines for the Management of Commercial and Non-Commercial Recreation Concessions on Wellington Regional Council Lands).
+Detailed procedures for processing each type of concession are provided in Part 2 of this policy (Guidelines for the Management of Recreation and Tourism in Wellington Regional Council Parks and Forests).

-4.4.1 MAJOR CONCESSIONS
+4.4.1 Major Concessions